Polygence blog / How to Conduct and Showcase Research

 A research paper is your chance to explore what genuinely interests you and combine ideas in novel ways.
 So don’t choose a subject that simply sounds impressive or blindly follow what someone else wants you to do – choose something you’re really passionate about!
 You should be able to enjoy reading for hours and hours about your topic and feel enthusiastic about synthesizing and sharing what you learn.

-We've created these helpful resources to inspire you to think about your own passion project.
+We've created these helpful writing resources to inspire you to think about your own passion project.
 Polygence also offers a passion exploration experience where you can dive deep into three potential areas of study with expert mentors from those fields.

 Ask a difficult question